 27. Eat that frog

-This comes from the book by the same title.
+This comes from the book with the same title.
 Do your hardest task first and the rest will take care of itself.

 28. Drink coffee